-Identity theft is a very real problem, especially in our increasingly connected world.
+Identity theft is an increasing problem, especially in our technology-reliant world.
 However, there are steps you can take to minimize your risk of identity theft.

-Never just throw away any document with sensitive information.
+Never throw away any document with sensitive information.
 This includes medical documents, bills, voided checks, and anything else with information you wouldn’t openly share with a stranger.
 Instead, shred these documents to make them unreadable.
-Basic home shredders are available for as little as $20 and they often prove to be a worth-while investment in the long run.
+Basic home shredders are available for as little as $20, and they often prove to be a worthwhile investment in the long run.

 Always make sure your computer has the latest system and program updates, as well as up-to-date anti-virus software.
 Protecting your computer protects your information, and therefore your identity.

 Be careful what you post publicly online.
-Often, an identity thief can build a good enough profile of a person to successfully steal their identity just using the information publicly posted on that person’s Facebook or Twitter account.
+Often, an identity thief can build a good enough profile to successfully steal their identity by just using the information publicly posted on that person’s Facebook or Twitter account.
 Go through the privacy settings available for any public account you have and consider restricting access to your information.

 Always be wary of any phone calls or emails that request any form of sensitive information, even if they claim to be from a trusted source.
 A sense of urgency in giving them your sensitive information is a good sign that you are dealing with a scam.
-If you get an email claiming some issue with an account you have, don’t click any included links, but instead navigate to the site’s address manually to ensure you are connecting to the site you mean to, and verify the problem through the site that way.
-If you receive a call claiming to be from your bank, your insurance company, or even the IRS, and the caller is requesting sensitive information, unless you were expecting the call, hang up.
-Consider getting a tool for your phone such as PrivacyStar.
-PrivacyStar provides caller ID, scam reporting, and automatic call blocking from reported scam numbers.
+If you get an email claiming some issue with an account you have, don’t click any included links, but instead navigate to the site’s address manually to ensure you connect to the site you mean to and verify the problem through the site that way.
+If you receive a call claiming to be from your bank, your insurance company, or even the IRS, and the caller is requesting sensitive information, hang up unless you expect the call.

-If you find charges on your card that you didn’t make, or receive bills for products or services you didn’t procure, your identity might have been stolen.
+If you find charges on your card that you didn’t make or receive bills for products or services you didn’t procure, hackers might have stolen your identity.
 If this happens, you should immediately complete a few steps: